 Prof. Zhang is affiliated with the departments of neurology, neurotherapeutics, and internal medicine at the University of Texas Southwestern Medical Center, in Dallas.

-He and his team previously dedicated their efforts to studying the relationship between exercise and dementia.
+He and his team previously dedicated their efforts to studying the relationship between exercise and Alzheimers.
 One such study that Medical News Today reported on found that aerobic exercise preserves the brain health of people with mild cognitive impairment.

 Specifically, that study found that regular exercise maintains the integrity of the brain’s white matter, which encompasses billions of nerve fibers and is linked with better executive function.
 Executive function refers to the brain’s ability to plan, organize, and complete tasks.